RWinterburn/ci-project-4/readme.md

 * Login: Open your terminal and log in to Heroku: heroku login
-* Create an App: heroku create gig-reviews
+* Create an App: heroku create twinii-beats
 * Deploy: git push heroku main
 * View: heroku open